 Excess lands allotted to people from those tribes were put in trust and managed by the Bureau of Indian Affairs (BIA), an agency of the Department of the Interior.
 Trust beneficiaries derive income from royalties on their land, which the BIA leases out for activities such as logging, oil and gas exploration, and grazing.

 But for more than 100 years these trust fund monies have been grossly mismanaged.
 To this day the U.S. Treasury Department issues cheques on an account, worth billions of dollars, which cannot be balanced or reconciled.

-The U.S. Department of the Interior has been found guilty of breaching trust obligations to at least 300,000 Indigenous Americans.
+The U.S. Department of the Interior has been found guilty of breaching trust obligations to at least 300,000 First Nations Americans.